MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-valuation.md

 ---
-title: Design Details - Stock Valuation | Microsoft Docs
+title: Design Details - Inventory Valuation | Microsoft Docs
-description: Stock valuation is the determination of the cost of a stock item.
+description: Inventory valuation is the determination of the cost of a inventory item.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na